 When you want to address new sensitive topics or topics that are out of scope (i.e., moving from a history of slavery during the Civil War to an exploration of enslaved descendants’ experiences in present-day America)

-When you want to add new core sources to your class listing
+When you want to change or add new core sources to your listing.

 Major changes to your title and summary that fundamentally change the class